Areas of interest include:

 This area of interest emphasizes the fundamentals of heat transfer and thermodynamics and their application to the design of advanced engineering systems.
 The objective of this program of study is to introduce the fundamental processes of heat transfer and thermodynamics in complex engineering systems to enable more efficient, cost effective, and reliable designs with less environmental pollution and impact.
 An understanding of heat transfer and thermodynamics is required for the design of efficient, cost-effective systems for power generation (including advanced energy conversion systems), propulsion (including combustion engines and gas turbines), heat exchangers, industrial processes, refining, and chemical processing.
 This area of interest is important to many industries-aerospace, defense, automotive, metals, glass, paper, and plastic-as well as to the thermal design of electronic and computer packages.

-Suggested Technical Electives: Aerospace Science and Engineering 138; Mechanical Engineering 161, 163.
+Suggested courses (NOTE: courses are approved to satisfy Restricted Elective requirement): Aerospace Science and Engineering 138; Mechanical Engineering 161, 163, 164.

 Manufacturing is the process of converting raw materials into products.
 A major activity of mechanical engineers is studying and working with various production methods and techniques, integrating creative design activities into actual fabricated products.
 The emphasis in the manufacturing program is to provide hands-on experience with state-of-the-art and computer-integrated processes and manufacturing methods.
 Laboratories have state-of-the-art manufacturing equipment for conventional and non-traditional machining, three-dimensional measurement, and plastic injection molding.
 Computer-oriented manufacturing is also an emphasis of the program.
 A manufacturing engineer will have a solid background in manufacturing processes and systems as well as in statistics, design, controls, and applications of microprocessors.

-Suggested Technical Electives: Biomedical Engineering 118/Electrical and Computer Engineering 147; Electrical and Computer Engineering 160; Materials Science and Engineering 180, 181; Mechanical Engineering 150B, 151, 154.
+Suggested courses (NOTE: courses may or may not apply to major requirements; check with a major advisor): Biomedical Engineering 118; Electrical and Computer Engineering 160; Materials Science and Engineering 180, 181; Mechanical Engineering 150B, 151, 154.